Arek Hersh: Personal life

-Hersh met his wife Jean at a dance in Leeds at the age of 32.
+Hersh lives near Leeds in England.
+He met his wife Jean at a dance in Leeds at the age of 32.
 They have three children and several grandchildren.
-He currently lives near Leeds, England.
 In 1995, as part of his first public discussion of his Holocaust experiences, Hersh published his book, A Detail of History.
-All the proceeds go to the Beth Shalom Holocaust Centre, where he often gives presentations about his experience.
+All the proceeds go to the National Holocaust Centre and Museum (previously known as Beth Shalom) in Nottinghamshire, where he often gives presentations about his experience.

-Awards and honors
+Media

-Hersh was the subject of the award-winning documentary "Arek" (2005) produced by UNISON and directed by Tony Lloyd.
+Hersh was the subject of the award-winning documentary Arek (2005) produced by Unison and directed by Tony Lloyd.

-In 2009, he was awarded an MBE for voluntary service to Holocaust education.
+In 2019 Hersh was one of the subjects in the BBC drama The Windermere Children telling the story of the child survivors of the Nazi Holocaust on arrival at the Calgarth Estate by Windermere in 1945.
+He was interviewed for Route to Paradise, a 2020 British short documentary film which follows a team of archaeologists as they attempt to uncover the former Calgarth Estate.

 In 2017 he was immortalised in a sculpture by Frances Segelman for the Leeds Makor Jewish Culture Office.

-In 2019 Arek was one of the subjects in the BBC drama "The Windermere Children" telling the story of the child survivors of the Nazi Holocaust that has devastated Europe's Jewish population on arrival to Calgarth Estate by Lake Windermere in 1945.
+In 2021 Massimiliano Pironti was commissioned by Charles, Prince of Wales to paint a portrait of Hersh as part of the project-exhibition “Seven Portraits: Surviving the Holocaust”; the portrait is part of the Royal Collection.

+Awards

+In the 2009 New Year Honours, he was awarded an MBE for voluntary service to Holocaust education.

+In January 2023 the Prime Minister, Rishi Sunak, gave a Points of Light Award to Hersh in 10 Downing Street.
+Hersh showed Sunak the identification number tattooed on his arm.